Morning, Thursday, 5th December 2019

 THIS EVENT IS CPD CERTIFIED

-The conference takes place at a crucial time, as concern mounts regarding Apprenticeship starts in light of Government confirming that the manifesto target of 3m starts will not be achieved on time and with industry groups calling for reform of the Apprenticeship Levy.
+- As concern mounts regarding Apprenticeship starts in light of the Government confirming that the manifesto target of 3m starts will not be achieved on time;

-- Addressing concerns around the decrease in apprenticeship starts since the reforms to the Apprenticeship programme, including low take-up from under-represented groups and a shift away from lower level apprenticeships.
+- Addressing concerns around the decrease in Apprenticeship starts since the reforms to the Apprenticeship programme, including low take-up from under-represented groups and a shift away from lower level apprenticeships; and

 The agenda in summary

-- Improving participation and diversity in the Apprenticeships programme;
+- Driving growth in the Apprenticeship programme;

 - Regional disparities - assessing progress and setting direction for the ‘5 Cities Project’;

 - Apprenticeship starts - ensuring better regional coverage, tackling STEAM skills gaps and utilising the Apprenticeship levy effectively;

 - Improving participation amongst under-represented and disadvantaged groups including low skilled workers;

 - Case study: growing participation and improving diversity in Apprenticeships in Scotland’s Public Sector; and